Jul 22nd, 2022

 OCHC’s Human Resources team recognizes that the workplace of the future will require strategies to address the emerging needs of the changing workforce.
 Throughout the last couple of years, the team has taken a proactive approach to employee health and wellbeing.
 Some initiatives include proactively providing mental health leadership training, continued work with the wellness committee and rolling out key diversity, equity and inclusion initiatives.

-With health and wellbeing rapidly emerging as a significant issues, the HR team was quick to leverage insights from its Wellness Committee to work proactively to enhance its employee benefits program.
+With health and wellbeing rapidly emerging as significant issues, the HR team was quick to leverage insights from its Wellness Committee to work proactively to enhance its employee benefits program.

 Changes in how we do business were made necessary due to the pandemic.
 However, the Human Resources team implemented changes in policy following a robust communications strategy to ensure staff had access to the most up-to-date information.